The Top 10 Christian Games for Kids

 1. Throw & Tell Prayer Ball by Group Pub Inc.

 This sturdy, inflatable ball is covered with colorful sentences like prayer prompts and discussion starters.
 Start a timer and then let the kids toss the ball around for a few seconds.
 When the buzzer rings, the child holding the ball reads what’s written under his or her thumb, and then answers.
 It’s a fun way for kids to learn about being thankful and praying for others.
 There is also a Throw & Tell ball just for preteens that includes icebreaker questions to get kids talking and laughing.
 Kids love the Throw & Tell Balls, and parents love seeing them open up, laugh, and connect with each other.
-Click here to purchase at amazon.
+Available for purchase at amazon.com.

 2. Bible Charades